 Or how to get to or find the relevant information now he or she is gone.

 As our world has become ever more complex, it can take a lot of effort to gather all this information in a timely manner.
-If that is even possible.

 This app is an attempt to make it easier to manage all the information for a household in one place.